rogerleecormier/tanstack-portfolio/src/content/about.md

 > *"Effective leadership is not about having authority—it's about accepting responsibility for outcomes and empowering others to succeed."*

-My approach to project management emphasizes:
+My approach emphasizes:
-- **Clarity of Vision:** Ensuring all stakeholders understand objectives, scope, and success criteria
+- **Clarity of Vision** – Clear objectives, scope, and success criteria
-- **Operational Excellence:** Building processes that scale while maintaining quality and compliance
+- **Operational Excellence** – Scalable, compliant processes
-- **Servant Leadership:** Creating environments where teams can perform at their highest potential
+- **Servant Leadership** – Environments where teams perform at their highest potential
-- **Continuous Improvement:** Leveraging data and feedback to optimize performance and delivery
+- **Continuous Improvement** – Data-driven optimization of delivery

 ---

 ## 🏠 Personal Values

-As a devoted husband and father of five, I understand the importance of balance, prioritization, and leading by example.
-My faith shapes my commitment to integrity, service, and treating all colleagues with respect and dignity.
+As a father of five, I understand **balance, prioritization, and leading by example**.
+My Christian faith drives my commitment to **integrity, service, and respect**.

-These personal foundations inform my professional approach—bringing consistency, reliability, and genuine care for team success to every project I lead.
+These personal foundations inform my professional approach—bringing **consistency, reliability, and genuine care** for team success.

 ---